ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/web/cors.md

 This restriction exists because requests made at other domains by your browser would carry along your cookies which often means you'd be logged in to the other site.

 So, without **same-origin**, any site could host JavaScript that called logout on <campusvirtual.ull.es>
-for example, and it would log you out.
+for example, and it would log you out!.

 Now imagine the complications when we talk about banking sites, government sites, etc.